-California short term disability pregnancy benefits can be maximized by purchasing a supplemental policy.
+You can maximize California short-term disability pregnancy benefits by purchasing a supplemental policy.
 California is one of only four other states with a mandated program, which is great to have when the need arises.
-The limitation become apparent during an extended pregnancy leave.
+The limitations become apparent during an extended pregnancy leave.

 - How much do you get and how long does it last?

 - How does it work for pregnancy and childbirth?

 - How do you apply for benefits?

 CA Disability Maximum Amount

 The first very common question heard is “how much do you get for short-term disability in California?”
 The answer is not always straightforward, as the formula is complex, and you want to compare the maximum benefit to your take-home-pay before your medical condition began.

 Calculate the California short-term disability maximum benefit amount by looking at your most recent income over several base periods.
 There are two key points to the calculation.

 - The CA state disability program uses a formula that equates to payments of about 55% of gross income.
 These payments come to you free of taxes, and other deductions.
 For many people this may result in an increase in spendable income.